quantprep/quantnewgrad2022/README.md

 4️⃣ Two Sigma - IMC - Optiver.

-5️⃣ Akuna - DRW - SIG - Flow Traders - Tower.
+5️⃣ Akuna - DRW - SIG - Flow Traders - Tower - Virtu.

+⚠️ Disclaimer: this is just a very rough ranking based on highly subjective opinions.
+Ideally we'd have separate rankings for SWE, QR, QT and separate rankings for culture, pay etc but this should do for now. ⚠️

 ------